todvora/extrade-cz-api/README.md

 Note: the names are provided in czech language.

 ### Get last date
 The statistics are not always up-to-date and there is some delay.
 Is it possible to obtain last available date of statistics by calling

 ```javascript
 client.getLastDate();
 ```
-Should return object (map) in following format:
+Should return a object (map) in following format:

 ```javascript
 { month: '04', year: '2015' }